 - Safety issues for people riding across light rail tracks and the SafeRails technology

-Minister Constance said he was happy to look into the issue of heavy vehicle safety improvements and he appeared to support the National Heavy Vehicle Law review.
+Minister Constance said he was happy to look into the issue of heavy vehicle safety improvements,.
+Essentially, he appeared to support the National Heavy Vehicle Law review.

 The Hon.
 Peter Primrose MLC continued questioning the Minister for Transport (p.
-28) about Safe Rails, a technology for assisting people riding bikes to cross light rail tracks safely.
+28) about Safe Rails.
+Safe Rails is a technology for assisting people riding bikes to cross light rail tracks safely.
 He asked what the response had been when Bicycle NSW had contacted NSW Transport on the 9th of April about this technology.

 Minister Constance said government is awaiting the coronial report into Danny Egan’s death, but said that “..when Bicycle NSW comes forward with concerns I expect the agency to look at it (p.28).
-We are continuing our work to assist the government and we are now looking forward to a meeting within a fortnight to discuss SafeRails.
+To sum up, we are continuing our work to assist the government and we are now looking forward to a meeting within a fortnight to discuss SafeRails.

 We broadly agree with Minister Constance’s statement that “…when we do the reference design around any infrastructure, community safety is first and foremost”(p.
 30).
 Bicycle NSW reviews many of these plans which often provide for bike riding.
 When they fall short we provide advice on amendments.